numbbo/coco/docs/coco-doc/source/index.rst

  - Empirical cumulative distribution functions (|ECDFs|).
 In the domain of optimization, |ECDFs| are also known as *data profiles* [MOR2009]_.
-We prefer the simple |ECDFs| over the more innovative performance profiles [MOR2002]_ for two reasons.
+We prefer the simple |ECDF| over the more innovative performance profiles [MOR2002]_ for two reasons.
-   |ECDFs| do not depend on other presented algorithms, that is, they are
+   |ECDFs| (i) do not depend on other presented algorithms, that is, they are
-   entirely comparable across different publications.  |ECDFs| separate in a natural way easy problems from difficult problems for the considered algorithm.
-We usually display |ECDFs| on the log scale, which makes the area above the curve and the *difference area* between two curves a meaningful conception [BBO2016perf].
+   entirely comparable across different publications, and (ii) let us distinguish in a natural way easy problems from difficult problems for the considered algorithm.
+We usually display |ECDFs| on the log scale, which makes the area above the curve and the *difference area* between two curves a meaningful conception [BBO2016perf]_.

    .. object/concept/element/notion/aspect/component.

  - Averaging, as an estimator of the expected runtime.
 The average runtime, that is the estimated expected runtime, is often plotted against dimension to indicate scaling with dimension.
-The arithmetic average is only likely to be meaningful if the underlying distribution of the values is similar.
-Otherwise, the average of log-runtimes, or geometric average, is more meaningful.
+The *arithmetic* average is only meaningful if the underlying distribution of the values is similar.
+Otherwise, the average of log-runtimes, or *geometric* average, is useful.

  - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not literally aggregate runtimes (which are literally defined only when |t| was hit).
-They aggregate, however, time data to supplement missing runtime values, see also [BBO2016perf]_.
+They aggregate, however, time data to eventually supplement missing runtime values, see also [BBO2016perf]_.

 .. |ERT| replace:: ERT
 .. |ECDF| replace:: ECDF
-.. |ECDFs| replace:: ECDFs
+.. |ECDFs| replace:: ECDF

 General Code Structure
 ===============================================